Lyme Disease

 Intro

-Lyme disease is a bacterial infection caused by Borrelia burgdorferi and transmitted through the bite of infected Ixodes ticks (black-legged or deer ticks).
-Early detection and treatment are highly effective.
-Without treatment, the infection can spread to joints, nerves, and the heart.
+Lyme disease is a bacterial infection caused by Borrelia species and transmitted through the bite of infected Ixodes ticks (black-legged or deer ticks).

 Key Points